patrickbucher/paedubucher.ch/articles.md/bumbling-boomer-bob-and-the-klean-kode-klan.md

 If you feel offended by this text, please take an hour to watch Brian Kernighan's lecture on [The Elements of Programming Style](https://www.youtube.com/watch?v=8SUkrR7ZfTA) and let his advice sink in.
-(A former professor of mine once «improved» Kernighan's code from _The C Programming Language_, for the reason you might guess: _Clean Code!!!1_)
+A former professor of mine once «improved» Kernighan's code from _The C Programming Language_ (second edition, again…), for the reason you might guess:
+_Clean Code!!!1_

 So reconsider your habit of yelling _«Clean Code!!!1»_, _«Train Wreck!!!1»_,
 or _«SOLID!!!1»_ (what does the «L» stand for, again?) at other programmers